chakrabar/chakrabar.github.io/_posts/unpublished/2020-06-20-functional-programing-basic-concepts.md

 Here we'll look at some very basics of Functional Programming.
 We'll not try to go into the theories or mathematics behind them, just the basic ideas which might be used outside pure fnctiona languages as well.

-Most of the functional concepts discussed below are generally enforced in functional anguages like `Haskell`, `Clojure`, `Scala` or `F#`.
+Most of the functional concepts discussed below are generally enforced in functional anguages like `Haskell`, `Clojure`, `JVM` based `Scala` or `.NET` based `F#` (functional & OO).
 Some features come out-of-the-box in those languages (like `Monads`), which needs to be constructed and enforced by developers, if used in non-functional languages like `JavaScript` or `C#`.
-Some features might be very difficult to impossible to be built in some non-functional programming languages, but the ideas can still be useful.
+Some features might be very difficult to completely impossible to be built in some non-functional programming languages, but the ideas can still be useful.

 To apply even some of the concepts of funtional programming in a non-functional langage, at least the language should treat functions as first class citizens and support `higher order functions`.